MasterMind7777777/GPT-prompt-builder/docs/frontend/templates/template_storage/template_scrolling.md

 - **Interactions**:
   - Appears only when new items are being loaded during the infinite scrolling process.
   - Disappears once the new items have been successfully loaded and displayed, ensuring that the user's focus returns to the content.

+#### React

+- **Component Structure**:
+  - Create a functional component named `LoadingIndicator` that will display the spinner and the loading text.
+  - This component will receive a prop to determine its visibility based on whether items are currently being loaded or not.

+- **Conditional Rendering**:
+  - The `LoadingIndicator` should be conditionally rendered at the bottom of the list based on the loading state.

+- **Content**:
+  - The component will contain an SVG or a pre-designed spinner component and a text element displaying "Loading more items...".

+#### CSS

+- **Spinner Styling**:
+  - The spinner should be circular and consistent in style with other loaders within the application.
+  - Choose a size that is visually balanced, not too large to be distracting but substantial enough to be noticeable, such as a diameter of 20px.

+- **Text Styling**:
+  - The font size and color of the text should be consistent with the general typography of the application.
+  - Maintain a comfortable level of contrast between the text and the background to ensure readability.

+- **Positioning**:
+  - Both the spinner and the text should be horizontally centered within their parent container.
+  - Use flexbox to ensure that the spinner and text are aligned correctly and responsively.

+- **Visibility**:
+  - The visibility of the `LoadingIndicator` should be toggled through a CSS class that sets `display: none` or modifies the opacity, based on the loading state.
+  - Consider applying a brief CSS transition when the indicator appears and disappears for a smoother visual effect.